-The 2012 field operation was successful, largely due to the availability of two planes on days suitable for survey.
-The weather conditions in the GAB this year were generally poor due to high winds, extensive cloud cover and longer than usual periods of rain.
-Despite this, almost 7 replicates of the GAB were completed, which is similar to 2010 and 2011, but higher than the 3-5 replicates for the preceding 5 years when only one plane was available for the survey.
+The 2013 field operation was successful, largely due to the availability of two planes on days suitable for survey.
+Almost 7 replicates of the GAB were completed, which is similar to 2010-2012, but higher than the 3-5 replicates for the preceding 5 years when only one plane was available for the survey.